gregphillips03/dsci401/README.md

 	+ For instance, in our case it's bad enough if the classifier predicts that a record is an AECOM Employee and they're actually not.
 Our rates will take a hit (as we're including records we don't need to), but we're not missing anything that we should be including.

 	+ But it's worse if my classifier predicts that a record is a Contractor when they are, in fact, an AECOM Employee.
 Here, we'd be missing out on data, and undereporting.
+That has the potential to get us in trouble with the government.

 + Plus we can't forget the old adage <i>garbage in, garbage out</i>.
 Our model is only ever going to perform as well as the data it's fed.